geod/w4156-boilerplate/README.md

 ## Github Instructions

-TODO
-1. If you do not have it already each member of the team needs to create a github project
+1. If you do not have it already each member of the team needs to create a github account
 2. If your team chooses to use the boilerplate python, flask, docker as a starting point then one member of the team should fork the [boilerplate (this project)](https://github.com/geod/w4156-boilerplate)
-3.
+3. Add your team members [add collaborators](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/) to the project

 # IDE Setup